NikhilMyadam/Design-Optimization-Using-Surrogate-Modeling/README.md

 Vehicle design is a multidisciplinary process in which numerical simulations play a central role.
 Among the various disciplines involved, **crashworthiness** is critical to vehicle development because it evaluates the structural performance of the **body-in-white (BIW)** and its ability to protect occupants during a collision.

 Among several crash scenarios, lateral vehicle collisions have received increased attention in recent years.
 According to Euro NCAP, vehicles are tested by impacting them against a fixed, rigid pole with a diameter of 254 mm (10 inches).
-The vehicle travels at a speed up to and including 32 km/h (20 mph) and is positioned at an angle of 75° formed by the impact reference line with the vertical plane through the centre of gravity of the head of the dummy in the driver seating position [[1]](#ref1).
-The test condition is depicted in figure 1.
+The vehicle travels at a speed up to and including 32 km/h (20 mph) and is positioned at an angle of 75° formed by the impact reference line with the vertical plane through the centre of gravity of the head of the dummy in the driver seating position.
+The test condition is depicted in figure 1 [[1]](#ref1).

 <p align="center">
   <img src="images/test_protocol.png" alt="Oblique pole side impact testing protocol" width="700">
 </p>

 <p align="center">
   <em>Fig 1.
-Oblique Pole Side Impact Testing Protocol [[1]](#ref1)</em>
+Oblique Pole Side Impact Testing Protocol</em>
 </p>

 This study focuses on optimizing the design of a rocker sill assembly for a **Class B battery electric vehicle (BEV)** subjected to an **oblique pole side impact**.